-City enjoys easy European night with 3-0 win at Marseille
+Man City enjoys easy European night with 3-0 win v Marseille

-MARSEILLE, France (AP) — Manchester City enjoyed a respite from domestic difficulties and found its scoring touch in a resounding 3-0 win against a poor Marseille side in the Champions League on Tuesday.
+MARSEILLE, France (AP) — Manchester City enjoyed a respite from domestic difficulties and found its scoring touch in a resounding 3-0 win at Marseille in the Champions League on Tuesday.

-Once so dominant in the Premier League, the cash-rich club has made a poor start with only two wins from five games amid suggestions its attack has been found out by English defenses.
+Once so dominant in the Premier League, the cash-rich club has made an unconvincing start.
+City sits in 13th place with only two wins from five games and eight goals scored, amid suggestions its usually prolific attack has been found out by English defenses.

-But Ferran Torres, Ilkay Gundogan and Raheem Sterling all netted to give City a boost after last week’s 3-1 home victory against Porto.
+A poor Marseille side was not the stiffest test to prove the doubters wrong, but Ferran Torres, Ilkay Gundogan and Raheem Sterling all netted to give City a boost and first place in Group C after last week’s 3-1 home victory against Porto.

+“We played really well, we didn’t concede much,” City coach Pep Guardiola said.
+“We were controlled, we were so aggressive without the ball.
+I’m so satisfied with the performance.”

 Marseille, on the other hand, has not even scored yet and is already starting to stare elimination in the face.

+“It’s a different level and we have to be honest about that.
+We need to learn from these matches and improve, but it’s a tough defeat,” Marseille winger Florian Thauvin said.
+“When you spend the whole match 30 meters from your own goal and you have 70 meters to cover in order to score a goal, it’s difficult to have the legs to do that.”

 The home side gifted City the lead in the 18th minute when midfielder Valentin Rongier’s sloppy sideways pass was intercepted by Kevin De Bruyne on the right flank.
 He quickly teed up Torres to sweep home from close range and claim another goal after also scoring against Porto.